Eschatologue/CM_wiki/docs/spells/6th-level.md

 You create a wall of tough, pliable, tangled brush bristling with needle-sharp thorns.
 The wall appears within range on a solid surface and lasts for the duration.
 You choose to make the wall up to 60 feet long, 10 feet high, and 5 feet thick or a circle that has a 20-foot diameter and is up to 20 feet high and 5 feet thick.
 The wall blocks line of sight.

-When the wall appears, each creature within its area must make a Dexterity Saving Throw.
+When the wall appears, each creature within its area must make a Dexterity :d20-save: **Saving Throw**.
 On a failed save, a creature takes 7d8 piercing damage, or half as much damage on a successful save.

 A creature can move through the wall, albeit slowly and painfully.
 For every 1 foot a creature moves through the wall, it must spend 4 feet of movement.
-Furthermore, the first time a creature enters the wall on a turn or ends its turn there, the creature must make a Dexterity Saving Throw.
+Furthermore, the first time a creature enters the wall on a turn or ends its turn there, the creature must make a Dexterity :d20-save: **Saving Throw**.
 It takes 7d8 slashing damage on a failed save, or half as much damage on a successful one.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, both types of damage increase by 1d8 for each slot level above 6th.